kjdev/php-ext-elog/README.md

 * _callback_

-  The shutdown callback to register.
+  The filter callback to register.

 * _enabled_